Cartoon Coffee Break: Working Parents Have Been Hit Harder By The Pandemic

 Editor's Note: This post is part of our "Cartoon Coffee Break" series.
 While we take talent management seriously, we also know it's important to have a good laugh.
 Check back regularly for a new ReWork cartoon.

-Many company leaders and their employees have been working from home for over a year now.
+Many company leaders and their employees have been working from home for over seven months now.
 Several are finding it difficult to stay focused or remain as productive as they were in the pre-pandemic office.
 Employees are increasingly feeling burnt out—and this is especially true for working parents.

 This demographic has been juggling work with teaching and caring for their children—and will most likely have to continue doing so for the foreseeable future.
-According to a recent survey from Catalyst and CNBC on the impact of COVID-19 on educational plans and the working parents of school-aged children, about 66% of parents said their children will be in 100% remote or virtual learning for the coming school year.
+According to a recent survey from Catalyst and CNBC on the impact of COVID-19 on educational plans and the working parents of school-aged children, about 66% of parents said their children will be in 100% remote or virtual learning this fall.

 Many parents are worried about the effects these conditions could have on their careers: 41% of parents reported having less job security due to the pandemic, and 42% are afraid to take advantage of the benefits their workplace offers working parents, for fear of losing their employment if they did so.
 As a result, parents are giving into their children’s requests for more screen time while they take work meetings and tend to job-related tasks.